Atlas-OS/docs/docs/getting-started/installation.md

 6. Run `AME Wizard.exe` and load the Atlas Playbook, and follow the wizard instructions.
     - SmartScreen will notify you that the wizard is unsigned.
 You can get around this by pressing `More info` and `Run anyway`.
     - You may have to activate Windows to install Atlas.
 Get a supported key for Home/Pro, depending on what you installed and activate in Windows Settings.
+7. After Atlas has fully installed, run the `Fix-Auto-Cleaner.bat` script in the `Atlas` folder.
+	- This will fix various issues with v0.2, which will be fixed in v0.3.
+See the ['Auto Cleaner issues'](https://docs.atlasos.net/troubleshooting/common-issues/auto-cleaner/) page for more information.

-After a few reboots, your system will be optimized and have less junk on it, thanks to Atlas, you will enjoy more privacy, and better performance.
+Once completed, your system will be optimized and have less junk on it, thanks to Atlas, you will enjoy more privacy, and better performance.

 !!! info ""
     After completing the Atlas installation process, continue the [Post-Installation](/getting-started/post-installation/drivers/) section in our documentation, and then continue to the other sections.